po1so9/Todo_App/README.md

 To run this project, you can make it executable or you can run it directly from IDEs.

 #### Converting .py to .exe
-You can use this youtube video link provided below to covert the python file to an executable file and can use it in daily life. https://www.youtube.com/watch?v=UZX5kH72Yx4
+You can use this youtube video link provided below to convert the python file to an executable file and can use it in daily life. https://www.youtube.com/watch?v=UZX5kH72Yx4